 - Select a dress from a sample sale: With a sample sale, you get a beautiful wedding gown with a heavy markdown.
 The best part?
 You don’t get to wait.
 You can take it home after purchase.

-Quality wedding gowns aren’t made in a jiffy—they take time, a lot of it.
-So rather than brainstorm how to hasten up the designer to meet your wedding deadline, we recommend planning ahead.
+Quality wedding gowns aren’t made in a jiffy—they take time, much of it.
+So rather than brainstorm how to hasten up the designer to meet your wedding deadline, we recommend planning.

-Order for your gown 10-12 months before your wedding so it arrives well in time for your big day.
-And if you cannot wait, consider paying a rush sale or selecting a dress from a sample sale.
+Order your gown 10-12 months before your wedding, so it arrives well in time for your big day.
+And if you cannot wait, consider paying for a rush sale or selecting a dress from a sample sale.
 Whatever you do, don’t settle for less in the name of trying to meet the deadline.
-It’s your wedding, make it memorable!
+It’s your wedding; make it memorable!